Infinitesimal Automorphisms of VB-groupoids and algebroids

 Because of their importance in Lie groupoid/algebroid theory, it is natural to look at infinitesimal automorphisms of VB-groupoids and VB-algebroids and at how the Lie functor intertwines them.
 Notice that infinitesimal automorphisms of a Lie groupoid are the same as \emph{multiplicative vector fields} on it \cite{Mackenzie1997}.
 Similarly, infinitesimal automorphisms of a VB-groupoid are (equivalent to) its \emph{multiplicative derivations}.
 Multiplicative vector fields on Lie groupoids are important objects.
-In particular, their theory include the classical lifting of a vector field to its total lifts on the tangent and the cotangent bundle, which are of general interest in differential geometry \cite{Mackenzie1997}.
+In particular, their theory includes the classical liftings of a vector field on the tangent and the cotangent bundle, which are of general interest in differential geometry \cite{Mackenzie1997}.
 We expect multiplicative derivations to have similar importance.
 In this respect, this paper is also part of the research line aiming at studying \emph{multiplicative structures} on Lie groupoids and their infinitesimal counterparts (see \cite{KS2015} for a recent review), i.e.~those geometric data which are compatible with the groupoid, resp.~algebroid, structure.